Civil War Veterans Buried In Washington State - Fall City Cemetery

 425-888-1658

-Today, the Fall City Cemetery continues to be supported by dedicated volunteers who honor those buried there.
-Its current operations are guided by the Fall City Cemetery Association, which remains active in ensuring the preservation and respectful maintenance of this sacred space.
-The board of directors, composed of local community members, brings a wealth of local knowledge and passion for preserving the town's history.
-They are committed to perpetuating the values of remembrance and respect for those who came before us, reinforcing the community's connection to its past.
-Volunteers and directors contribute their time and talents, ensuring that this sacred place remains treasured for future generations.
+The Fall City Cemetery is supported by dedicated volunteers who honor the memory of those buried there.
+Its operations are managed by the Fall City Cemetery Association, a steadfast guardian with a history of 125 years devoted to preserving and maintaining this sacred space with respect.
+The board of directors, comprised of local community members, brings valuable expertise and a passion for protecting the town’s history.
+They are committed to upholding the values of remembrance and respect for those who came before us, thereby strengthening the community’s connection to its past.
+The volunteers and directors contribute their time and skills to ensure this cherished site remains a treasured place for future generations.

 Visit the Fall City Cemetery Website